 Before proceeding to any formal stages for recurring issues, in most cases there should be a record of support and intervention on ProMonitor.
-Some behaviour will lead immediately into the formal process, including but not limited to, for example, violent behaviour or dealing drugs on college premises which will go directly to stage 3.
+Some behaviour will lead immediately into the formal process, including but not limited to, for example, violent behaviour or dealing drugs on college premises which will go directly to a formal meeting.